 After spending years coaching hundreds of sales professionals and leaders, I’m convinced that it’s easier to train non-sales people (i.e., consultants, product specialists, engineers, etc.) to become excellent consultative sellers than it is to re-train seasoned sales professionals who have been exposed to one or more technique-based sales methodologies.
-By technique-based methodologies, I mean those that focus on cornering the prospective client using slick objection-handling routines, abrupt qualification tactics, value reengineering schemes, frequent escalation maneuvers and relentless negotiation ploys.
+By technique-based methodologies, I mean those that focus on cornering the prospective client using slick objection-handling routines, abrupt qualification tactics, value re-engineering schemes, frequent escalation maneuvers, and relentless negotiation ploys.

 On the flip side, I’ve also experienced the soft underbelly of inquiry-based sales methods.
 Often, there is a honeymoon period where transactional sellers are introduced to precision questioning.
-They decide to replace their pitches, presentations and demos long enough to ask some structured questions in a specific order to gain insight on the customer’s situation.
+They decide to replace their pitches, presentations, and demos long enough to ask some structured questions in a specific order to gain insight into the customer’s situation.
 This affords the seller a brief hiatus to enjoy the amnesty of being the one asking all the questions.
 They have pleasant conversations with prospective clients – and are offered the opportunity to set up future pleasant conversations.
 All these conversations feel good and make for one hell of a trip report.

 But there will come a time when the customer will want the payoff for enduring your battery of well-formed and thoughtful questions.
 So, do you have an equally effective structure for transitioning to how your product or service (your solution) will help them when it’s your turn to do the talking and/or presenting?